mshzhb/vk-ethminer/README.md

 > Ethereum/Ethereum Classic miner with Vulkan support

 **VKminer** is the first an Etcash GPU mining worker based on Vulkan: with the miner you can mine every coin which relies on an Etcash Proof of Work thus including Ethereum (deprecated), Ethereum Classic, Metaverse, Musicoin, Ellaism, Pirl, Expanse and others.
-This is the actively maintained version of Vulkan-ethminer.
-It originates from [cpp-ethereum] project (where GPU mining has been discontinued) and builds on vulkan api.
-This project should be able to build on most of the platforms with VK support.
+This is the actively maintained version of Vulkan-ethminer. **This eth/etc miner supports nvidia, amd, intel, adreno, mali, img and apple M1 GPUs.
+It also the first miner available on android.**

 ## Features